nathan-mullings-dev/portfolio_profile/README.md

 *   🌍  I'm based in London, UK
 *   ✉️  You can contact me at [here.](mailto:iamnathanm@gmail.com)
-*   🤝  I'm open to collaborating projects focused on social good.
+*   🤝  I'm open to collaborating on data-driven projects, especially those in the Charity, Nonprofit, Government, Healthcare (NHS) and Education sectors.
-*   ⚡  I love grapes 🍇

 ### Skills
 <p align="left">